elgw/deconwolf/doc/gh-pages/source/install.rst

 If `libkdtree.dylib` is installed somewhere else, replace `/usr/local/lib` with the directory containing `libkdtree.dylib`.

-For example, if using Homebrew on Apple Silicon:
+For example, if using the Homebrew library directory on Apple Silicon:

 .. code:: shell